sam-ludlow/mame-ao/README.md

 To be able to create symbolic links you have to grant permission.

-- Run "gpedit"
+- Run "secpol" (Local Security Policy) as Administrator.
+Do a Windows search for "secpol" click "Run as administrator".
-- Go to "Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment\Create symbolic links"
+- Go to "Local Policies\User Rights Assignment\Create symbolic links"
 - Add the required user or group.
+Enter your username, click the "Check Names" button to check it is correct.
-You will need to re-start for settings to take effect.
+- You will need to re-start for settings to take effect.

 ## Internal Workings